sign-ai/drifting/docs/get_started/all_kinds_of_drift.md

 important phenomena that can occur in the data.

 The `drifting` package greatly facilitates the work with Covariate Shift, Prior Drift, and Label Drift.
-Concept Drift doesn't fit the proposed framework.
+Concept Drift doesn't fit the proposed framework, as it requires labeled data, which is not available on the inference time.

+We recommend watching the excellent [Drift Detection Overview by Seldon](https://www.youtube.com/watch?v=JaPMFf0cKlM).

 ## Covariate shift

-_Also called Data Drift, Covariate Drift_
+_Also called Data Drift, Covariate Drift, Features Drift_

-TODO
+Covariate Shift is the difference between the features from training data, and inference data.
+It can be also the difference between the raw data from training time, and inference time.

 ## Prior Drift

-_Also called_
+_Also called Label Drift_

-TODO
+This is the difference between the **predictions** on data training data, and on the inference data.
+Please note it's not using the labels directly, as the original label distribution is often different that the predictions for the same data!
+In order to make fair comparison using labels directly, it would be necessary to first collect the real labels for the inference data.

 ## Concept Drift

-_Also called_

 Concept Drift doesn't fit the proposed framework.
 Concept Drift is defined as the shift in the relationship between the independent and the target variable.